Women's Forum for the Economy & Society: Women & Business

-The report “Women at the Heart of the Economy”
+The report "Women at the Heart of the Economy"

 After the G7 hosted and chaired by France in Biarritz in August 2019, Ms. Chiara Corazza, managing director of the Women's Forum, was commissioned by Ms. Marlène Schiappa, French Government Minister of State for Gender Equality and the Fight against Discrimination, and by Mr. Cédric O, French Government Minister of State for the Digital Sector, to provide critical policy proposals and a national action plan to foster the attractiveness of STEM skills for girls and women throughout their lives.

-Thanks to the tremendous support from all the partners of the Women's Forum, Ms. Corazza proposed 27 recommendations, outlined in the report “Women at the Heart of the Economy” and designed to enable women to be where they can have a positive and decisive social and economic impact in order to bring their added value to a rapidly changing world.
+Thanks to the tremendous support from all the partners of the Women's Forum, Corazza proposed 27 recommendations, outlined in the report "Women at the Heart of the Economy" and designed to enable women to be where they can have a positive and decisive social and economic impact in order to bring their added value to a rapidly changing world.

 These proposals will contribute to the law for women's economic empowerment that the French Government is submitting in 2020.
-France will lead by example, inspiring other G7 Governments and beyond.

 Rising Talents

 The Rising Talents program aims to distinguish highly talented young women who will become influential figures in our economies and societies in the future.
 In partnership with Eurazeo, Spencer Stuart and Lazard, the initiative is an example of the values championed by the Women's Forum since its creation.
 The Rising Talents network includes more than 100 members and offers networking opportunities year-round.
 Having celebrated its 10th anniversary in 2017, this initiative brings the vision of these change-makers to the Women's Forum.
-Each year some 15 young women join the Rising Talents network, attend the Women's Forum Global Meeting and regional Women's Forum meetings, benefiting from enhanced networking activities during these events and in the future.
+Each year, some 15 young women join the Rising Talents network and attend the Women's Forum Global Meeting and regional Women's Forum meetings, benefiting from enhanced networking activities during these events and in the future.

 CEO Champions

 CEO Champions is an initiative launched in 2010 by the Women's Forum, designed to drive progress and accountability for women's advancement in the private and public sectors.
-In partnership with McKinsey & Company, the peer-to-peer network presents an opportunity for CEOs to underscore their organization's commitment to women's advancement as well as taking a strong leadership role in the broader global economy and society.
+In partnership with McKinsey & Company, the peer-to-peer network presents an opportunity for CEOs to underscore their organization's commitment to women's advancement as well as take a strong leadership role in the broader global economy and society.
 CEO Champions members are participants who track and drive measurable progress for women's advancement through on-record mutual commitments and accountability.
-Now in its ninth year, the CEO Champions Initiative is a pioneer as a high-level international platform that advocates for the inclusion of both men and women at the leadership level in the private as well as the public sector.
-In 2018, the Women's Forum gathered over 150 CEOs at CEO Champions workshops, organized in partnership with McKinsey & Company, in Canada, Singapore and France.
+Now in its ninth year, the CEO Champions Initiative is a pioneer as a high-level international platform that advocates for the inclusion of both men and women at leadership level in the private as well as the public sector.
+In 2018, the Women's Forum gathered over 150 CEOs at CEO Champions workshops, organized in partnership with McKinsey & Company, in Canada, Singapore, and France.